 The only piece to keep the same name between the Indian game of Chaturanga and today’s game of chess is the king.
 This is symbolic of the significance that the King has in the game and the societies that the game was played in when it was first invented.

 Legend states that Chaturanga was invented by the tyrannical king Shahram to stress the importance that each individual played in his kingdom, Shihram.
 In many ways, the game was centered around the king, including the objective to win and the kings starting in the middle of the two back ranks, protected by all the other pieces.
 He supposedly ordered everyone to play the “game of kings.”
 This quickly spread to other kingdoms as the game grew in popularity.

 Chess has obviously always been a game of strategy.
 Since it is turn-based, you cannot necessarily rely on speed or any quality other than predicting the response to your own moves.
 As a strategy game based on wit, there were a few uses at the time.
 The first was as we discussed earlier as a symbolic tool, but it wouldn’t have worked unless there were other reasons to play.
 Chess was a recreational game played by almost everyone, but it was also taught to younger persons in order to get them thinking about strategy and become wiser.

 As a game of wisdom and strategy, chess naturally became a measurement of those two concentrations in people.
 Soon, it became used as a way of representing war and was even used for training and modeling warfare.

-Many military leaders throughout history have touched on the differences and similarities between war and chess and while it is not a perfect allegory, the use of strategy and tactics can enhance the decision-making required when moving real troops around a real battlefield.
+Many military leaders, such as Napoleon Bonaparte, throughout history have touched on the differences and similarities between war and chess and while it is not a perfect allegory, the use of strategy and tactics can enhance the decision-making required when moving real troops around a real battlefield.
 Even as it made its way through Europe, the knights and serfs (pawns) were represented in military, life, and the game.